| Title: | Frequency Distribution Tables, Histograms and Polygons |

 graphical device may be opened to show all histograms.

-The result is a single barplot, polygon, dotchar (absolute, relative or cumulative)
+The result is a single bar plot, polygon, dot chart (absolute, relative or cumulative)

 Both ‘default and multiple’ try to compute the maximum number of histograms

-that will fit on one page, then it draws a matrix of graphs lited above.
+that will fit on one page, then it draws a matrix of graphs listed above.
 More than one

 graphical device may be opened to show all graphs.